maratai/craftery/game_design_general.md

   - Devin Wilson.
 "The Eurogame as Heterotopia." **Recommended**.
   - Peter Wonica.
 "Learning to Evaluate Analog Games for Education."
 - Jeff Warrender. *You Said This Would Be Fun: What Makes a Game Good and How to Make a Good Game*.
 Foreword by Ben Maddox. **to-read**

+# Game Development: Business and Finances
+Note that as of this writing (2025-11-03), any traditionally printed books pertaining to fulfillment/logistics, especially touching on the USA, is likely to be dated due to the rapidly evolving tariff and trade war situations.

+- Michael Futter. *The Gamedev Budgeting Handbook: How to Finish Your Game in Time and On Budget!*.
+2018.